DuckyOnQuack-999/HyprRice/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Pull requests and plugins welcome!
 AUR PKGBUILD contributions are welcome!

 ## 📄 License

-This project is licensed under the GPL-2.0 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments